-In these patients, upper respiratory infections such as colds and ear infections are more frequent and last longer.
+In our Novi Pediatric Allergy Treatment patients, upper respiratory infections such as colds and ear infections are usually more frequent and last longer.
 A child’s symptoms after exposure to pollutants such as tobacco smoke are usually amplified in the presence of ongoing allergic inflammation.

 If your child’s cold-like symptoms (sneezing and runny nose) persist for more than two weeks, it is appropriate to contact a physician.